-4.11 An example SPL plot showing this directivity effect directly under the source array is shown in Figure 4.1.
+4.13 An example SPL plot showing this directivity effect directly under a source array is shown in Figure 4.4 (the directivity figures are for illustrative purposes only and not specific to the source array proposed for this survey).
 From the figure, it can clearly be seen that an animal swimming in deeper water would be subject to higher sound exposure levels than one in shallow water at the same aerial distance from the source array.

-- 4.12 Directivity is a frequency dependent effect and is more pronounced at higher frequencies than at lower frequencies.
+- 4.14 Directivity is a frequency dependent effect and is more pronounced at higher frequencies than at lower frequencies.
 Directivity corrections have been applied to the source sound level data based on supplied directivity characteristics for the proposed array.
 Directivity factors were derived based on source take-off angle for an animal on the bottom of the ocean, assuming that the receiver is to the side of the array (as opposed to in front of or behind the array).
-This results in a greater correction (reduction in level) due to directivity at distances further from the source than for receivers close to the source. - 4.13 At distances closer to the source (i.e. less than the water depth), no directivity correction is made because the animal could be directly underneath the array.
-This scenario is shown illustratively in Figure 4.6.
+This results in a greater correction (reduction in level) due to directivity at distances further from the source than for receivers close to the source. - 4.15 At distances closer to the source (i.e. less than the water depth), no directivity correction is made because the animal could be directly underneath the array.
+This scenario is shown illustratively in Figure 4.5.
 It should be noted that these figures and examples are illustrative and simplified scenarios in order to demonstrate the principal of take-off angles.

-4.14 As the injury range increases, the take-off angle between the source array and animal becomes larger.
+4.16 As the injury range increases, the take-off angle between the source array and animal becomes larger.
 Hence, when the injury range is large in comparison to the water depth, the effects of the source array's directivity will have a much greater bearing on the received sound level.
 Once the injury range becomes larger than the water column depth then the array directivity effects will become increasingly important.
-Figure 4.7 shows and example where the injury range is slightly larger than the water column depth.
+Figure 4.6 shows an example where the injury range is slightly larger than the water column depth.